cryptic-resolver/cr_D/README.md

 ## cr in D development

-This is built in D v2.098
+This is built in D v2.098(You need Visual Studio on Windows first)

 maybe you need `sudo` access
 - `dub init`